 Vaping nicotine is now one of the most addictive habits that is associated with possible health risks.
 False advertising has influenced younger generations into thinking it is a better alternative or improvement in lifestyle.
 However, the reality is that vaping can cause harmful lung injury and other health effects to the body.
 In fact, the nicotine content in vape liquids is almost 4 times higher than regular smoking cigarettes.

 Illicit drugs can be added to water and then vaporized in a vaping device.
-Some drugs that have been reported being vaped include LSD, GHB, and ketamine.
+Some drugs that have been reported to be vaped include LSD, GHB, and ketamine.
 Other drugs like crack, heroin, or meth, are hard to vaporize because most vaping devices don’t heat up to a hot enough temperature.
 Documented attempts suggest that the filters in the vaping devices clog, and therefore ruin the drugs.

 Can You Vape Crack Cocaine?